devtechster/AI-Agent/README.md

 * 📥 An instant welcome email
 * 📧 Daily “Hi” emails sent automatically at 9AM
+(this is prototype, email at 9 AM daily supposed to go is latest article Link from website)

 Deployed with **Vercel (frontend)** and **GitHub Actions or Render (cron agent)**.